Land art: Form

-In the 1960s and 1970s land art protested "ruthless commercialization" of art in America.
-During this period, exponents of land art rejected the museum or gallery as the setting of artistic activity and developed monumental landscape projects which were beyond the reach of traditional transportable sculpture and the commercial art market, although photographic documentation was often presented in normal gallery spaces.
+The art form gained traction in the 1960s and 1970s as land art was not something that could easily be turned into a commodity, unlike the "mass produced cultural debris" of the time.
+During this period, proponents of land art rejected the museum or gallery as the setting of artistic activity and developed monumental landscape projects which were beyond the reach of traditional transportable sculpture and the commercial art market, although photographic documentation was often presented in normal gallery spaces.
 Land art was inspired by minimal art and conceptual art but also by modern movements such as De Stijl, Cubism, minimalism and the work of Constantin Brâncuși and Joseph Beuys.
+One of the first earthworks artists was Herbert Bayer, who created Grass Mound in Aspen, Colorado, in 1955.

 Many of the artists associated with land art had been involved with minimal art and conceptual art.
 Isamu Noguchi's 1941 design for Contoured Playground in New York City is sometimes interpreted as an important early piece of land art even though the artist himself never called his work "land art" but simply "sculpture".
 His influence on contemporary land art, landscape architecture and environmental sculpture is evident in many works today.

 Alan Sonfist used an alternative approach to working with nature and culture by bringing historical nature and sustainable art back into New York City.
 His most inspirational work is Time Landscape, an indigenous forest he planted in New York City.
-He also created several other Time Landscapes around the world such as Circles of Time in Florence, Italy documenting the historical usage of the land, and recently at the deCordova Sculpture Park and Museum outside Boston.
+He created several other Time Landscapes around the world such as Circles of Time in Florence, Italy documenting the historical usage of the land, and at the deCordova Sculpture Park and Museum outside Boston.
 According to critic Barbara Rose, writing in Artforum in 1969, he had become disillusioned with the commodification and insularity of gallery bound art.
+Dian Parker wrote in ArtNet, "The artist’s ecological message seems more timely now than ever, noted Adam Weinberg, the director emeritus of the Whitney Museum of American Art.
+'Since the ’60s, [Sonfist has] continued to push forward his ideas about the land, particularly urgent right now with global warming all over the world.
+We need solutions to climate change not only from scientists and politicians but also from artists, envisioning and realizing a greener, more primordial future.'"

 In 1967, the art critic Grace Glueck writing in The New York Times declared the first Earthwork to be done by Douglas Leichter and Richard Saba at the Skowhegan School of Painting and Sculpture.
 The sudden appearance of land art in 1968 can be located as a response by a generation of artists mostly in their late twenties to the heightened political activism of the year and the emerging environmental and women's liberation movements.